Categories: Web

 News International website hacked, claims Rupert Murdoch’s body found in garden

 A News International website has been hacked and an article published claiming that Rupert Murdoch’s body has been found in his garden.
-The website new-times.co.uk, News International property, shows a replica of The Sun website and an unfounded article titled “Media moguls body discovered”.
+The website new-times.co.uk, a News International property, shows a replica of The Sun website and an unfounded article titled “Media moguls body discovered”.

 Screenshot of the hacked News International website